puzzle/ansible-training/content/labs/01.0/_index.en.md

 ### SSH

 You can access the nodes using SSH as well.
-Use your favourite SSH client to connect to the ip of your control host as user `ansible`.
+Use your favourite SSH client to connect to the IP address of your controller host as user `ansible`.

 ### Task 1

-- Install all packages needed to use Ansible on the controller.
+- Install all packages needed to use Ansible on the controller host.

 {{% notice tip %}}
   Use `sudo` to elevate your privilege to those of `root`.
-Be sure to only use root priviledges for installing the packages, you should do the rest of the lab as user `ansible`.
+Be sure to only use root priviledges for installing the packages, you should perform the rest of the lab as user `ansible`.
 {{% /notice %}}

 - Test if you can connect to the nodes from your controller using SSH.
 Use their public IPs.